-The project narrative must not exceed a total of 16 pages of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
+The project narrative must not exceed 16 pages of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
+Merit reviewers will only consider the number of pages specified in the first sentence of this paragraph.
+This page limit does not apply to the Cover Page, Budget Page(s), Budget Justification, biographical material, publications and references, and appendices, each of which may have its own page limit.

-- For each senior investigator, clearly indicate the fraction of total research time during the year that will be spent on the proposed research. - References needed to cite the research described in the 16 pages of narrative can be listed in the Appendix material described below.
+- For each senior investigator, clearly indicate the fraction of total research time during the academic year as well as summer that will be spent on the proposed research. - References needed to cite the research described in the 16 pages of narrative can be listed in the Appendix material described below.